mikimer/LoRa/README.md

 5. You can monitor the Arduino in the Serial Monitor window -- things are good when you see `Successfully joined the LoRa network.
     Arduino is beginning to read the sensors and send data...`
 6. Play with your three sensors and check if the data comes through on your Senet account.
-   _Notice that the_ 'time_threshold' _is set at 900.
+   _Notice that the `time_threshold` is set at 900.
 The data will be sent every 15 minutes unless you click the button 10 times in a row._

 You're sending data via LoRa, congratulations!

 ![](assets/test_drive.png)

 ### Send data from Senet via Zapier to a Google Spreadsheet
-The Senet data comes in JSON format and is more easily analyzed in the form of a Google Spreadsheet.
-Zapier receives the JSON payloads from Senet and copies them as rows in a Google Sheet.
-Are you build this data flow, keep the Senet webpage open while you open additional tabs for Zapier and a new gDoc spreadsheet.
+Once you're sending data to Senet, the final step is to get the data into a Google Sheet for easy analysis.
+We'll now connect Senet, Zapier, and gDocs so that Senet sends a JSON payload to Zapier; then Zapier copies the payload into a column in a Google Sheet.
+In your browser, you'll need to keep tabs open to all three websites.

-Create a new Google Sheet and copy paste the column headers you'll need:
+Create a new Google Sheet and name it something like `LoRa Arduino Awesome Sheet`.
+Copy these column headers and paste them into the Sheet:
 `Date/Time`, 	`PDU`, 	`Time PT`, 	`Mins past midnight`, 	`Click`, 	`Sound`, 	`Light`, 	`decoded PDU in ASCII`, 	`0`, 	`2`, _These column headers are formatted so that you can easily copy-paste them into gDocs without manipulation._

 ![](assets/gDocs_new_sheet.png)